SiddharthGhodasara/Neo/README.md

 #### INSTALLATION

-1. Install ROS (NEO has been tested on ROS Melodic, so it is recommended to install the same ROS Distro).
+1. Install ROS (Neo has been tested on ROS Melodic, so it is recommended to install the same ROS Distro).
 If you haven't already installed it install it from the link provided below:-

    ROS Melodic install link:  [http://wiki.ros.org/melodic/Installation/Ubuntu]